emarmolsanchez/eMIRNA/README.md

 The third eMIRNA module aims to calculate a series of structural, statistical and sequence-derived features from each sequence that had passed previous filtering, in order to obtain an estimated representation of their structural characteristics.
 Afterwards, these feature matrices will be processed by the prediction software to discriminate between microRNAs and other type of sequences.

-A modified version of Triplet-SVM pipeline [4] is implemented in the eMIRNA.Features module.
+A modified version of Triplet-SVM pipeline (Xue et al., 2005) is implemented in the eMIRNA.Features module.
 Triplet-SVM perl scripts 1 to 3 (available at `bin/`) should be located at computer `$PATH`, so as the function is properly executed.
 RNAfold executable must also be installed and available at `$PATH`.
 All Triplet-SVM perl scripts should have execution permission allowed, which can easily be set with command `chmod 777`.

 When running the eMIRNA.Features, rescaling of feature values will be implemented unless users specify otherwise (`rescale = TRUE/FALSE`).
 Features rescaling demonstrated better overall performance of trained SVM classifiers to discriminate between miRNAs and other non-coding sequences.